-If you do the exercise again with the image below (assuming you don’t read German) you’ll find you get through the words far quicker and without your brain going into high speed processing mode (I could feel mine working overtime in the first exercise)
+If you do the exercise again with the image below (assuming you don’t speak German) you’ll find that you get through the words far quicker and without your brain going into high speed processing mode (I could feel mine working overtime in the first exercise).

-It’s easier because the conflict between identifying words and processing colour is lessened.
-Except when you get to ‘Pink’, where the conflict increased for me 🙂
+It’s easier in the second exercise because the conflict between identifying words and processing colour is lessened.
+Except when I got to ‘Pink’, where the conflict increased for me 🙂

-What seemed like a next obvious question, was whether practicing this test might have any impact on my brain?
-While the Stroop Test is used in many ‘Train Your Brain’ programmes.
+What seemed like a next obvious question to me, was whether practicing this test might have any impact on my brain?
+It is, after-all, used in many ‘Train Your Brain’ programmes.
 Would I get less muddled and would my brain process any faster?

-So I made one up (you can download it below if you’d like to play), printed it out and have stuck it on my bathroom mirror.
-I’m gonna run through it while brushing my teeth, which happens twice a day, and see if anything is different after a week or 10 days?
+I created one (download it below if you’d like to test it for yourself).
+I printed it out and stuck it on my bathroom mirror.
+I’m going run through it before or after brushing my teeth (happens twice a day), and see if I notice a difference after 2 weeks?

 Barrie is a business conference speaker, specialising in Disruption, Change, Creativity and Play